sematext/docs/docs/agents/sematext-agent/custom-logs.md

 ![Sematext Agent service](images/logs-app-token.png)

-The next step is to create the `custom-logs.yml` file and place it in the appropriate directory (see below) in the agent configuration.
+The next step is to edit the `custom-logs.yml` file (see below) with your own log rules.

 Once this is done, the logs will start shipping to your Logs App.

 ## File location

-Place the `custom-logs.yml` file in the configuration directory of your Sematext Agent.
+Edit the `custom-logs.yml` file in the configuration directory of your Sematext Agent.
 For baremetal environemnts it's under the `/opt/spm/properties/` directory.

 ## File structure